tormi/WunderWay/security/clear-desk-clear-screen.md

 ### Clear Screen Policy

-Wunderroot recognises there is a risk to unauthorised access to systems should computers remain unlocked.
+Wunderkraut recognises there is a risk to unauthorised access to systems should computers remain unlocked.
 There is also a potential for sensitive data to be viewed if left on screen.

-A clear screen policy is in effect on Wunderroot computer screens (PCs, terminals and laptops).
+A clear screen policy is in effect on Wunderkraut computer screens (PCs, terminals and laptops).

 All laptops should be configured with a password-protected screen-saver.
 This is activated automatically after a period without user activity of at most 15 minutes.